James Bonk: Education and career

-In 1959 he joined the Department of Chemistry at Duke University as an assistant professor and rose to the rank of full professor for his teaching skills.
+In 1959 he joined the Department of Chemistry at Duke University as an assistant professor and rose to the rank of full professor.

-Bonk was known for his sense of humor and straight rizz.
+Bonk was known for his sense of humor.
 One oft-repeated story regarding him is that a group of students went out of town for a party and got back late, telling Bonk that they were delayed by a flat tire and thus missed an exam.
-Bond reportedly told them they could take a makeup exam the next day.
+Bonk reportedly told them they could take a makeup exam the next day.
 When they came for the makeup exam, the students were each put in a different room.
 The first question on the exam was reputedly a straightforward question worth 5 points.
 The story goes that the second question, on the next page, was worth 95 points and said "Which Tire?"
-This version of events is listed on Snopes.com as an embellished and unproveable story possibly based on a real incident, and the Snopes entry includes a 1996 letter to Snopes from Bonk stating that the story had been embellished; Bonk reiterated in 2001 that the story had been embellished, and added that he would never place that much emphasis on a trick question.
+This version of events is listed on Snopes as an embellished and unproveable story possibly based on a real incident, and the entry includes a 1996 letter from Bonk stating that the story had been embellished and he could not remember the exact details of what really happened; Bonk reiterated in 2001 that the story had been embellished, and added that he would never place that much emphasis on a trick question.